andrew/ultimate-awesome/README.md

 - [awesome-resources-for-developers](https://github.com/deeppaz/awesome-resources-for-developers) - Curated list of useful resources for frontend developers or all developers.
 - [awesome-javascript-cn](https://github.com/deepppppppppppppppppppppppppppppppppppp/awesome-javascript-cn) - JavaScript 资源大全中文版，内容包括：包管理器、加载器、测试框架、运行器、QA、MVC框架和库、模板引擎等.
 - [awesome-micro-npm-packages](https://github.com/deepppppppppppppppppppppppppppppppppppp/awesome-micro-npm-packages) - 精选的小型NPM包的精选列表.
+- [awesome-deep-learning](https://github.com/DerekKane/awesome-deep-learning) - A collection of materials related to the Deep Learning subject.
 - [awesome-social-media-referencing-resources](https://github.com/deshabhishek007/awesome-social-media-referencing-resources) - Awesome list of Social media referencing websites & resources.
 - [awesome-ai-tools](https://github.com/devadigax/awesome-ai-tools) - Welcome to our curated list of the top AI tools!
 These tools are designed to help you streamline various tasks, from content creation to data extraction.
 Explore the list below to discover how AI can enhance your workflow.
 - [awesome-json-data-sets](https://github.com/digideskio/awesome-json-data-sets) - A curated list of awesome JSON data sets.